Academic and Judicial Discipline

-Graduate students whose cumulative grade point average or the average for the most recently completed semester (including the summer semester) falls below 2.33 are placed on probationary status by the Office of Graduate and Postdoctoral Studies.
+Graduate students are placed on academic probationary status by the Office of Graduate and Postdoctoral Studies

-The two most common grounds for dismissal of a graduate student are (1) inadequate academic progress, or (2) a disciplinary violation resulting in a University sanction.
+The two most common grounds for dismissal of a graduate student are (1) inadequate academic progress and (2) a disciplinary violation.
+The latter is discussed in detail under Disciplinary Probation, Suspension and Expulsion.
+The following relates to academic progress.

 Graduate programs must provide students upon entry to the program with detailed requirements, deadlines, and other program policies.
 Students are then responsible for meeting program and university requirements in their program of education.
 A student who is failing to meet departmental or university requirements, such as failing to meet grade requirements, failing to pass required examinations by the required time, or failing to advance to candidacy or defend her/his thesis within the required time, is subject to dismissal without further warning.